 This makes for some great reading, even if sometimes it does read a bit like ‘look what I did, aren’t I clever’.

-If the book had ended here it would have made for a great read.
-However it’s as if the publishers wanted a bigger page count, so he expand it out.
+If the book had ended here it would have made for a great read, however it’s as if the publishers wanted a bigger page count, so he expand it out.
 This second half did not impress me.
 It was rather like reading a poor quality text book reviewing the general American financial system (with the emphasis on the American system).
 A shame really as it left finishing the book with a negative feeling.

-Despite my thoughts on the second half, I must look out for more from this author.
+However I must look out for more from this author.